Contemplation: Everything Happens for a Reason

 It’s not merely a matter of “we don’t attract into our life what we want, we attract what we are” as the popular saying goes, but just as important: we attract into our life what we do (i.e., the results, or consequences, of our actions).

-So I’ve come to believe this Truth: what happens in our lives is not the result of some mysterious magic; rather, it’s simply a matter of cause and effect.
+In summary, I’ve come to believe that what happens in our lives is not the result of some kind of divine intervention, mysterious magic, or luck; rather, it’s a matter of cause and effect.
+That the incidents, circumstances, good or bad fortune, etc. that manifests in our lives are resultant of—whether immediate or eventual—our own thoughts, decisions, actions and behavior.

 Fun Mugs From Lifeology Store: